 Putting It Into Practice

-The next time you have a great idea for a post–say, 15 tips for better health–you might want to do this instead:
+The next time you have a great idea for a blog post–say, 15 tips for better health–you might want to do this instead:

 Do a series of 15 posts on better health, each post with a single tip, persuasively presented with evidence and examples.
 Done well, your readers will remember each tip more profoundly and you will have 15 posts instead of one.
 No need to make more work for yourself than necessary (by using up so much material in one post), especially when doing so will likely dilute the effectiveness of your message anyway.